fdutenho/garagedoor/README.md

 # credits & thanks
 Thanks to Sarah Ali, her code and blog helped a lot to speed up this project (see http://onlineshouter.com/how-to-control-a-relay-from-a-web-page-with-nodemcu/)

+Thanks to the one who made the "remote" image available for re-use on Wikimedia Commons (see https://commons.wikimedia.org/wiki/File:Ic_settings_remote_48px.svg).